This page was last updated on January 2023

 Additional entry requirements

-- travel insurance covering health, immediate crisis, or rescue for the duration of your travel
+- A travel insurance document which covers health, immediate crisis, or rescue for the duration of your travel in Nepal

 Please visit immigration.gov.np for more information.